Trump’s First Casualty Is U.S. Counterterrorism

 A more relevant example today might be the teams executing strikes along the lines of last week’s raid in Yemen, in which a U.S. service member and an estimated 10 civilians were tragically killed.
 It is not clear from reporting whether Yemeni forces were present on this particular mission (or whether they should have been, given the reported outcomes), although the U.S. team was apparently working with Emirati special forces.
 However, these types of operations are almost always conducted with the assistance of host-nation forces, who not only provide critical support (intelligence, language, on-the-ground knowledge) but operate alongside U.S. forces in extremely dangerous situations.
 The trust built between U.S. forces and their foreign counterparts is critical to these operations’ success and can only be hampered by decisions such as implementing a travel ban.
 (Yemen, of course, is one of the “terror-prone” seven.)
 To put it another way, I would not want to have to go out on a dangerous counterterrorism mission with my Yemeni — or even Emirati — partners the day after news of the Muslim ban had broken.

 The legal, moral, and humanitarian problems with Trump’s order are huge, and its rejection is incumbent on all of us.
 But from a strictly security-driven perspective, the downsides are striking as well.
 The United States cannot keep its finger on the evolution of global threats alone.
 Poking its partners in the eye is not only wrong but shortsighted and dangerous.
-For all his talk about “crushing” the Islamic State, Donald Trump has just undone years of work in building the partnerships that bolster U.S. security — and undeniably made the American less safe.
+For all his talk about “crushing” the Islamic State, Donald Trump has just undone years of work in building the partnerships that bolster U.S. security — and undeniably made America less safe.

 Photo credit: WIN MCNAMEE/Getty Images